-If you don’t get your payment after sending your letter, you need to lodge a claim with the Industrial Tribunal.
+If you don’t get your payment after sending your letter, you need to contact Acas.

-They'll see if your employer will agree to a process called ‘conciliation' - a way to resolve disputes without going to a tribunal.
+Acas provides independent support to help sort out employment disputes.
+They'll see if your employer will agree to a process called ‘early conciliation' - a way to resolve disputes without going to a tribunal.

 Your last resort is to take your employer to a tribunal.
 Going to a tribunal can be expensive and stressful, so it’s a good idea to get advice from your local Citizens Advice before you go ahead.

-Your employer has gone out of business (is insolvent)
+Your employer is insolvent or out of business

-If your employer has gone out of business and you haven’t been paid your redundancy, you need to submit a claim to either:
+If your employer has gone out of business and is insolvent, and you haven’t been paid your redundancy, use the ‘Claim for redundancy and monies owed’ service on GOV.UK.